It's free for sites up to 10,000 monthly unique visits. Get started today - no signup required.

 What I like about statico is that it's a local stand-alone build tool.
 You configure it to do what you want, and the output is a website optimized for speed.
 It helps with the classics, like concatenation and minification, but also does trickier things like critical path optimization, sprite generation, and data URI inlining.

 The following is a guest post by Wes Bos.
 Wes has been writing about Sublime Text and all the great stuff it brings to code editing for a while now.
 He has a new book and video package out now: Sublime Text Power User.
 I met him at a conference recently and saw his talk on Sublime Text.
 The conference was buzzing about it.
 Newbie's jaws were dropped and old pro's learned new tricks.
 Here, Wes is going …

 Frontend Masters produces quality video training by industry leaders like Kyle Simpson, Douglas Crockford and Estelle Weyl.
-I like how these courses are targeted at intermediate and advanced developers:
+These are super in-depth courses designed for intermediate and advanced developers.

 Warning: this is a meandering, intermediate level screencast in which we look at the code that powers a build process for a site.
 We don't write any code.

 A "build process" is all the stuff that happens between the code you write and code that goes out to a live website.
 We've talked before about using Grunt for this.
 Sass is processed, assets are combined, minification and optimization happens, etc. There are endless things that a build process can …